 A chilling local joke makes light of the infamous building on the corner of Brīvības and Stabu streets by claiming that its balconies were the only ones in Latvia that offered a view of Siberia.
 Indeed, thousands of Latvians met their end in the notorious Corner House or Stūra māja and a memorial outside to its victims states: ‘During the Soviet occupation the state security agency /KGB/ imprisoned, tortured, killed and morally humiliated its victims in this building.’
 The building is now occupied by the Museum of the Occupation of Latvia 1940 – 1991 and you can take a guided tour of its dreaded cellars where Latvians were tortured by the KGB.
-You can buy tickets online on its website or on the premises, but tours fill up quickly so try to book in advance.
-An exhibition curated by the Occupation Museum about the building is free of charge.
+You can buy tickets online or on the premises and tours adhere to all local social distancing measures.
+An exhibition about the building is also available.

 Show on map